lfishRhungry/zbanner/README.md

 4. Statistic result `responsed`(aka a PortStatus) is number of responsed target in application-layer.
 It's useful just in stateless mode.

+5. Use `--interactive` to also print result to cmdline while saving to file.

 # Authors

 This tool created by Robert Graham: